Peace Monuments With Collections

 L

-1929 - Walk of Fame, 1000 Holt Avenue, Rollins College, Winter Park, Florida (USA).
+K1929 - Walk of Fame, 1000 Holt Avenue, Rollins College, Winter Park, Florida (USA).
 "Consists of over 500 separate stones arranged in a large semicircle around Mills Lawn in the heart of the campus.
 Each stone bears the name of a historical figure deserving of recognition in his or her field.
 Those represented include artists, philosophers, writers, inventors, scientists & other influential thinkers from the past & present."
 "President Holt donated 22 stones from his family home in Connecticut.
 Those stones were the foundation for the Walk of Fame, 'conceived as a permanent memorial to the great men & women in history, past & present.'
 The original walk ran between Carnegie & Knowles Halls.
 The headstone that now introduces the Walk of Fame is a 200-year-old mill stone from Holt’s Woodstock home.
 All students & faculty were invited to contribute stones to the Walk, although President Holt admitted some had to be rejected because they weren’t sufficiently 'famous.'"
 Click here for an incomplete list of names on the walk (currently 526).
+S

 T